Eulisha/EKS-ALB-ACM-Helper/README.md

    ```
    8. insert 'true' if you want to build infra to play
    ```
    The tool will create AWS EKS/VPC and set up the required settings for you.
-Review the plan provided by terraform and confirm it to proceed.
+Review the plan provided by Terraform and confirm it to proceed.
 It will take some time for the first time.

 ### Clean up resources